unovue/shadcn-vue/apps/www/src/content/docs/guides/rendering-large-data.md

 <<< @/examples/big-data/components/DataTable.vue#useVirtualList{2-3 ts}

+As you see `useVirtualList` function returns `list` object which contains `list` property with only visible items and `containerProps`, `wrapperProps` which should be passed to the container and wrapper element.

+<<< @/examples/big-data/components/DataTable.vue#template{4,5,14-24 vue:line-numbers}

 ## Example

 Here is an example of how to use `useVirtualList` to render a large amount of data.
 For test purposes, we will use 2000 rows for our table, you can change statuses, priorities, and view to see speed difference.